Euchirinae

 Euchirinae is a subfamily of Scarabaeidae or scarab beetles in the superfamily Scarabaeoidea.
 They are sometimes referred to as "long-armed scarabs" due to the elongated forelegs of the males.
 These long legs often have median and apical spines that are fixed in the male while females have a movable terminal spine.

 They are sometimes included in subfamily Melolonthinae as tribe Euchirini.

 Genera and species

-This subfamily contains 3 genera with 14 species: A 2024 study demonstrated that Propomacrus muramotoae Fujioka, 2007 was a fake.
+This subfamily contains 3 genera with 14 species: A 2024 study demonstrated that the name Propomacrus muramotoae Fujioka, 2007 was based on a specimen of P. bimucronatus that had been deliberately altered to change its appearance.